mariamsayeed/mariamsayeed/README.md

 </div>

-👋 I'm currently a pre-final year student at Heritage Institute of Technology, Kolkata.
+👋 I'm currently a final year student at Heritage Institute of Technology, Kolkata.

 💻 I'm passionate about solving algorithmic problems and constantly improving my coding skills.

-📚 I'm aiming to write one article per week starting from January 2024.
+📚 I'm aiming to write one article per week starting from January 2025.

 🚀 I'm striving to increase my GitHub stats rating by contributing to open-source projects.